MechanicalRabbit/DataKnots.jl/doc/src/primer.md

     3 │  3   9  27 │
     =#

-By accessing names, calculations can be performed on records.
+Calculations can be performed using on records using field labels.

     unitknot[Lift(1:3) >> Stats >> (It.n¹ .+ It.n² .+ It.n³)]
     #=>